Notes for Contributors

 Details of any funding sources for the work in question should be given in a separate section entitled ‘Funding’.
-This should appear before the ‘Acknowledgments’ section and should include the full official funding agency name and the grant number.
+This should appear before the ‘Acknowledgements’ section and should include the full official funding agency name and the grant number.

-SPELLING AND PUNCTUATIONS
+SPELLING AND PUNCTUATION